BG3-RAW-Mods/bg3-RAW-addon/README.md

 - Action: poisons now use an action
 - Price: set PHB Prices, may break economy since expensive loots are very abundant
 - Throw: throwing a poison doesn't apply its effect.
-Most poisons are apply by injury (a creature that takes piercing or slashing damage from an object coated with the poison is exposed to its effects)
+Most poisons are applied by injury (a creature that takes piercing or slashing damage from an object coated with the poison is exposed to its effects)
 - Damage: set PHB damage for all poisons.
 It might be overpowered because it is easy to get powerful poisons and a poison lasts 10 turns

 | Poison              | BG3  | RAW  |